 , who was later martyred for the faith.
 The final letter begs the Christians in Smyrna not to try to stop his martyrdom.
 Ignatius bravely met the lions in the Circus Maximus.
 Rome

 "I am writing to all the Churches and I enjoin all,that I am dying willingly for God's sake,

 if only you do not prevent it.
 I beg you, do not do me an untimely kindness.
 The only thing I ask of you is to allow me to offer the libation of my blood to God.
 I am the wheat of the Lord; may I be ground by the teeth of the beasts to become the immaculate bread of Christ."

 St Ignatius of

-"My desire is to belong to God." ~ St Ignatius of Antioch
+and the union of the two together is God." ~ St Ignatius of Antioch

 St Ignatius of Antioch, ora pro nobis!